jimsgims/IT265-GameProject/README.md

-# IT265-GameProject
+# Slimy Tiles
 ### Created by James Wisniewski
 The final project created for IT 265.

-Currently nothing is done. :|
+Sound effects from freesound.org.